 Cut cardboard boxes of \(30\;{\rm{cm}} \times 30 \;{\rm{cm}}\).

 Write a rational number on each card.
-Be sure to have integers (positive and negative), mixed numbers, decimal numbers (finite and infinite periodic) and 0.
+Be sure to have integers (positive and negative), mixed numbers, decimal numbers (terminating and repeating) and 0.

 To begin the activity, determine a convenient location where all students can be next to each other to "build" the human number line.
 Distribute a card to each student.
-One after the other, each student must go to the "right place" in order to build this line.
+Each student must go to the "right place" in order to build this line.

 Important criteria to mention: